viki-org/VKFoundation/README.md

 # VKFoundation

-VKFoundation provides convinient utilities that is used in Viki.
+VKFoundation provides convenient utilities that is used in Viki.

 ## Installation